The Bank Dick: Reception

 The Bank Dick received many favorable reviews.
-Bosley Crowther of The New York Times wrote that "for anyone who simply likes to laugh at the reckless inanities of an inspired buffoon, we recommend The Bank Dick.
+Bosley Crowther of the New York Times wrote that "for anyone who simply likes to laugh at the reckless inanities of an inspired buffoon, we recommend The Bank Dick.
 It's great fun."
 A reviewer for Variety wrote: "It's a crazy-quilt pattern aiming for laughs, and achieves the purpose adequately.
 Several times, Fields reaches into satirical pantomime reminiscent of Charlie Chaplin's best effort in that line during Mutual and Essanay days."
+James Agee lauded the film: "The talkies brought one great comedian, the late, majestically lethargic W. C. Fields, who could not possibly have worked as well in silence; he was the toughest and most warmly human of all screen comedians, and It's a Gift and The Bank Dick, fiendishly funny and incisive white-collar comedies, rank high among the best comedies (and best movies) ever made."

 Harrison's Reports called the film "[a] good program comedy.
 W.C.
 Fields is at his best and for that reason the picture should go over very well with his fans."
 John Mosher of The New Yorker wrote that "there is often an incident or gesture reminiscent of the Mack Sennett comedies.
 At times, the movie even smacks of those old days so exactly that you almost believe it must be a revival of some classic.
 There's nothing antiquated about it, however, no stale, museum starchiness, and the scandalous Mr. Fields has to be forgiven his outrageous behavior, since he is so simply and honestly funny."
 Film critic Leslie Halliwell deemed the film "[i]mperfect, but probably the best Fields vehicle there is" and W.C.
 Fields biographer Robert Lewis Taylor called it "[o]ne of the great classics of American comedy."

-However, Otis Ferguson, a reviewer for The New Republic, wrote: "When [Fields] is funny he is terrific...but the story is makeshift, the other characters are stock types, the only pace discernible is the distance between drinks or the rhythm of the fleeting seconds it takes Fields to size up trouble and duck the hell out."
+However, Otis Ferguson, a reviewer for the New Republic, wrote: "When [Fields] is funny he is terrific...but the story is makeshift, the other characters are stock types, the only pace discernible is the distance between drinks or the rhythm of the fleeting seconds it takes Fields to size up trouble and duck the hell out."

 The film has a rating of 100% on Rotten Tomatoes based on 21 reviews.
 In a list submitted to Cinema magazine in 1963, noted director Stanley Kubrick named it his eighth-favorite film.

+One scene from the film, where Fields asks a bartender: "Was I in here last night and did I spend a twenty-dollar bill?" and expressing relief that he did, because: "Oh, what a load that is off my mind.
+I thought I LOST it.", has become classic.
+The line is often quoted in context of the film.

 The film was released on DVD by The Criterion Collection but has since been out of print.